anafilipabsilva/jira-cli/README.md

 <h1><p align="center">JIRA CLI</p></h1>

 **JIRA CLI** was born from the need to have a tool that would allow to easily create Xray tests in bulk.
-For those who ever tried to create Xray tests in Jira, you know how painful and time consuming it can be.
+For those who ever tried to create Xray tests in Jira, you know how painful and time-consuming it can be.
 From that need to all the features that are now available in this CLI, it was just a small step.

 With **JIRA CLI**, you can:
 - create and update issues, individually or in bulk;
 - get the information of a certain issue;
 - search for issues that match certain conditions;
-- add a defined label to the issues belonging to a certain epic, with a certain feasability.
+- add a defined label to the issues belonging to a certain epic, with a certain feasibility.

 The great advantage resides in automating some processes, which saves a lot of time.